ACGaming/UniversalTweaks/README.md

     * Options allow toggling the setting globally, controlling to what Y-level the entity is teleported, if blindness is applied, maximum number of consecutive times, and how much and in what way fall damage is taken
     * **Configure Entities:** Configures what entities can be teleported, and if the player is teleported
     * **Configure Dimensions:** Configures what dimensions the effect can take place in
+* **Window Icon:** Sets the relative path to the 16x16, 32x32 and 256x256 Minecraft window icons

 ![](https://i.imgur.com/1EmHZlb.png)